QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/multiturbine.rst

 	the following parameters only need to be set if ISOFFSHORE = 1 200.00                                   WATERDEPTH         - the water depth
-	New_Wave.lwa                             WAVEFILE           - the path to the wave file, leave blank if unused 1                                        WAVESTRETCHING     - the type of wavestretching, 0 = vertical, 1 = wheeler, 2 = extrapolation, 3 = none
+	New_Wave.lwa                             WAVEFILE           - the path to the wave file, leave blank if unused 1                                        WAVESTRETCHING     - the type of wave stretching, 0 = vertical, 1 = wheeler, 2 = extrapolation, 3 = none
 	10000.00                                 SEABEDSTIFF        - the vertical seabed stiffness [N/m^3]
 	0.50                                     SEABEDDAMP         - a damping factor for the vertical seabed stiffness evaluation, between 0 and 1 [-]
 	0.00                                     SEABEDSHEAR        - a factor for the evaluation of shear forces (friction), between 0 and 1 [-]